 The Burroughs Wellcome Fund’s Career Awards for Medical Scientists (CAMS) addresses the on-going problem of increasing the number of physician scientists and keeping them in research.
 By providing funding to help bridge the gap between the advanced postdoctoral/fellowship training and the early years of faculty service, BWF hopes to bolster the careers of the most promising up and coming scientists.
 This highly competitive program provides $700,000 awards over five years for physician-scientists who are committed to an academic career.
 Proposals must be in the area of basic biomedical, disease-oriented, or translational research.
 Proposals in health services research or involving large-scale clinical trials are ineligible.

-The Fulbright program is the flagship international educational exchange program sponsored by the U.S. government and is designed to increase mutual understanding between the people of the United States and the people of other countries.
+The Fulbright program is the flagship international educational exchange program sponsored by the U.S. government and is designed to increase mutual understanding between the people of the United States and the people of other countries through citizen diplomacy.
+The Fulbright Program operates in more than 160 countries worldwide and has provided approximately 370,000 participants with the opportunity to study, teach or conduct research in each others' countries and exchange ideas.
 The Fulbright Program provides participants—chosen for their academic merit and leadership potential—with the opportunity to study, teach and conduct research, exchange ideas and contribute to finding solutions to shared international concerns.
 The Fulbright U.S. Scholar Program sends American scholars and professionals abroad to lecture and/or conduct research for up to a year.
-The Fulbright Specialists Program sends U.S. faculty and professionals to serve as expert consultants on curriculum, faculty development, institutional planning, and related subjects at overseas academic institutions for a period of 2 to 6 weeks.
-The Fulbright Visiting Scholar Program and Fulbright Scholar-in-Residence Program bring foreign scholars to lecture and/or conduct post-doctoral research for up to a year at U.S. colleges and universities.
-The Fulbright New Century Scholars Program supports a select group of U.S. and foreign scholars to conduct international, interdisciplinary, collaborative research on a specific topic of global importance.
-Levels of support vary widely by commission and region.
+The Fulbright Specialist Program sends U.S. faculty and professionals to serve as expert consultants on curriculum, faculty development, institutional planning, and related subjects at academic institutions abroad for a period of 2 to 6 weeks.

-Often characterized as “midcareer” awards, Guggenheim Fellowships are intended for men and women who have already demonstrated exceptional capacity for productive scholarship or exceptional creative ability in the arts.
+Often characterized as “midcareer” awards, Guggenheim Fellowships are intended for individuals who have already demonstrated exceptional capacity for productive scholarship or exceptional creative ability in the arts.
 Fellowships are awarded through two annual competitions: one open to citizens and permanent residents of the United States and Canada, and the other open to citizens and permanent residents of Latin America and the Caribbean.
-Approximately 200 Fellowships are awarded each year out of 3,500 and 4,000 applications.
+Approximately 175 Fellowships are awarded each year out of approximately 3,000 applications.
 Successful candidates in the United States and Canada competition are announced in early April; those in the Latin America and Caribbean competition, in early June.
-The amount of grants vary and will be adjusted to the needs of Fellows, considering their other resources and the purpose and scope of their plans.
-Members of the teaching profession receiving sabbatical leave on full or part salary are eligible for appointment, as are those holding other fellowships and appointments at research centers.

-The Institute for Advance Study is one of the world’s leading centers for theoretical research and intellectual inquiry.
+The Institute for Advanced Study is one of the world’s leading centers for curiousity-driven basic research.
 It exists to encourage and support fundamental research in the sciences and humanities.
-Each year, the institute selects approximately 200 members from an average of more than 1,500 applicants for its four schools—Historical Studies, Mathematics, Natural Science, and Social Science-and three special programs—Program for Women and Mathematics, Park City Mathematics Institute, and Prospects in Theoretical Physics.
+Each year, the institute selects approximately 200 members from an average of more than 1,500 applicants for its four schools—Historical Studies, Mathematics, Natural Sciences, and Social Science-and three special programs—Program for Women and Mathematics, Park City Mathematics Institute, and Prospects in Theoretical Physics.
 Members come to the institute for periods as short as one term or as long as several years.
-Young scholars and applicants form non-traditional backgrounds who have outstanding promise are considered, as are senior scholars whose reputations are already well established.
+Young scholars and applicants from non-traditional backgrounds who have outstanding promise are considered, as are senior scholars whose reputations are already well established.
 The major consideration in the appointment process is the expectation that each member’s period of residence will result in work of significance and originality.
-Stipends and other support vary; e.g., School of Historical Studies: For the academic year 2011-2012 financial support for most successful candidates was available up to a maximum of $65,000 for two terms (six months), or a maximum of $32,500 for one term (three months).
-A few senior scholars will be offered additional funding to help make up for losses in salary.
-Stipends may be supplemented by other grants, including sabbatical salaries, but if the total exceeds the regular salary for the year in which the application is made, the stipend will be reduced accordingly.

-The National Humanities Center offers 40 residential fellowships for advanced study in the humanities during the academic year, September through May.
-Located in the Research Triangle Park of North Carolina, near Chapel Hill, Durham, and Raleigh, the Center provides an environment for individual research and the exchange of ideas.
+The National Humanities Center offers up to 40 residential fellowships for advanced study in the humanities during the academic year, September through May.
+Located in the progressive Triangle region of North Carolina, near Chapel Hill, Durham, and Raleigh, the Center provides an environment for individual research and the exchange of ideas.
 Applicants must hold doctorate or equivalent scholarly credentials.
-Young scholars as well as senior scholars are encouraged to apply, but they must have a record of publication.
-The Center also accepts individuals from the natural and social science, the arts, the professions, and public life who are engaged in humanistic projects.
-While most of the fellowships are unrestricted, some are designated for particular areas of research, including one fellowship for a young woman in philosophy, and fellowships for environmental studies, English literature, art history, Asian Studies, and theology.
-Stipends are individually determined, according to the needs of the Fellow and the Center’s ability to meet them, and the Center seeks to provide at least half salary plus travel expenses to and from North Carolina for Fellows and dependents.
+Mid-career scholars as well as senior scholars are encouraged to apply.
+Emerging scholars with a strong record of peer-reviewed work may also apply.
+Most of the Center's fellowships are unrestricted.
+Several, however, are designated for particular areas of research, including fellowships for environmental studies, English literature, art history, Asian studies, theology, and for early-career female philosophers.
+The Center also invites applicants from scholars in interdisciplinary fields, including African-American studies, area studies, bioethics, cultural studies, history of science and technology, film and media studies.

-The Faculty Early Career Development (CAREER) Program offers the National Science Foundation’s most prestigious awards in support of the early career-development activities of those teacher-scholars who most effectively integrate research and education within the context of the mission of their organization.
-Such activities should build a firm foundation for a lifetime of integrated contributions to research and education.
-NSF encourages submission of CAREER proposals from junior faculty members at all CAREER-eligible organizations and especially encourages women, members of underrepresented minority groups, and persons with disabilities to apply.
-The CAREER budget request should reflect the scope of the research and education plans, and the practices within the discipline.
-The minimum CAREER award size is $400,000, including indirect cost or overhead, for a 5-year period except in the Directorate for Biological Sciences (BIO), which is a minimum of $500,000.
-There is no maximum award size.
+The Faculty Early Career Development (CAREER) Program offers the National Science Foundation’s most prestigious awards in support of early-career faculty who have the potential to serve as academic role models in research and education and to lead advances in the mission of their department or organization.
+Activities pursued by early-career faculty should build a firm foundation for a lifetime of leadership in integrating research and education.
+NSF encourages submission of CAREER proposals from early-career faculty at all CAREER-eligible organizations and especially encourages women, members of underrepresented minority groups, and persons with disabilities to apply.

-Each year NSF selects nominees for the Presidential Early Career Awards for Scientists and Engineers (PECASE) from among the most meritorious new CAREER awardees.
-Selection for this award is based on two criteria: 1) innovative research at the frontiers of science and technology that is relevant to the mission of the sponsoring organization or agency, and 2) community service demonstrated through scientific leadership, education or community outreach.
-These awards foster innovative developments in science and technology, increase awareness of careers in science and engineering, give recognition to the scientific missions of the participating agencies, enhance connections between fundamental research and national goals, and highlight the importance of science and technology for the nation’s future.
+Each year NSF selects nominees for the Presidential Early Career Awards for Scientists and Engineers (PECASE) from among the most meritorious recent CAREER awardees.
+Selection for this award is based on two important criteria: 1) innovative research at the frontiers of science and technology that is relevant to the mission of NSF, and 2) community service demonstrated through scientific leadership, education or community outreach.
+These awards foster innovative developments in science and technology, increase awareness of careers in science and engineering, give recognition to the scientific missions of the participating agencies, enhance connections between fundamental research and national goals, and highlight the importance of science and technology for the Nation’s future.
 Individuals cannot apply for PECASE as these awards are initiated by the participating federal agencies.
-Up to 20 nominees for this award are selected each year form among the PECASE-eligible CAREER awardees who are most likely to become the leaders of academic research and education in the 21st century.
+Up to 20 nominees for this award are selected each year from among the PECASE-eligible CAREER awardees who are most likely to become the leaders of academic research and education in the 21st century.
 The White House Office of Science and Technology Policy makes the final selection and announcement of the awardees.
-(PECASE awards are honorary and carry no additional funding beyond the CAREER award funding.)

-The Searle Scholars Program makes grants to selected academic institutions to support the independent research of outstanding individuals who have recently begun their first appointment at the assistant professor level, and whose appointment is a tenure-track position.
-Today, 158 institutions are invited to participate in the Program.
-The Program was established at the Chicago Community Trust in 1980 and has been administered by Kinships Foundation since 1996.
+The Searle Scholars Program makes grants to selected academic or research institutions to support the independent research of outstanding individuals who have recently begun their appointment at the assistant professor level, and whose appointment is their first tenure-track position.
+The Program was established at the Chicago Community Trust in 1980 and has been administered by Kinship Foundation since 1996.
 The Program is funded from the estates of Mr. and Mrs. John G. Searle.
 Mr. Searle was the grandson of the founder of the world-wide pharmaceutical company, G.D.
-Searle & Company, and it was his wish that certain funds be used to support “research in medicine, chemistry, and the biological science.”
+Searle & Company, and it was his wish that certain funds be used to support “...research in medicine, chemistry, and the biological sciences.”
 Each year 15 new individuals are named Searle Scholars.
-Awards are currently set at $100,000 per year for three years.
-Since it inception, 542 Scholars have been named and over $115 million has been awarded.